ChennadeBrown/Project1-558/README.md

 ```

 The following function will allow the user to query day one cases for
-Denmark by columns.
-To subset by rows the user can enter the column name
+Denmark by columns by entering the column name or all.
+To subset by rows
-and row to be selected in the filter function.
+the user can enter the column name and row to be selected in the filter
+function.

 ``` r
 OneFun <- function(type = "all"){